vercel/next.js/docs/api-reference/next/future/image.md

 > Note: AVIF generally takes 20% longer to encode but it compresses 20% smaller compared to WebP.
 This means that the first time an image is requested, it will typically be slower and then subsequent requests that are cached will be faster.

+> Note: If you self-host with a Proxy/CDN in front of Next.js, you must configure the Proxy to forward the `Accept` header.

 ## Caching Behavior

 The following describes the caching algorithm for the default [loader](#loader).
 For all other loaders, please refer to your cloud provider's documentation.